 Be on the Lookout for ATM Skimmers

-Some financial institutions in the Michiana area have recently discovered card skimmers being used at their ATMs.
-While there have been no incidents with Horizon Bank ATMs, we believe it’s important for all of our customers to know how to protect themselves at any ATM.
+Card skimmers being used at ATMs everywhere and it’s important for all of our customers to know how to protect themselves at any ATM.

 How card skimmers work